Lineker

 Lineker is a surname of medieval English origin, a variant spelling of the name found also as Linacre, Linaker, Linneker, Liniker, Linnecor, Linnecar, Linegar and Linnegar.
 As of about 2016, 411 people bore one or another variant of this surname in Great Britain and 6 in Ireland; in 1881, 155 people in Great Britain bore one.

+Etymology

 The surname originated as be a locative name, given to people from places whose names are now generally spelled Linacre.
 Such place-names in turn derive from Middle English līn ('flax') and aker ('field'), thus denoting places associated with a flax-field.
 The name is first attested in the Domesday Book of 1086, which mentions a Cambridgeshire man named Godwin de Linacra.

+Notable people

 Notable people with the surname include: